Succession to the British throne: Hanoverians and Windsors

 Benjamin Harris's Protestant Tutor, a primer popular for decades and the source for the New England Primer.
 Edition of 1713.
 Hanoverian propaganda extended to books for children's education.

-Anne was predeceased by Sophia, Electress Dowager of Hanover, and was therefore succeeded by the latter's son, who became George I in 1714.
+Anne was predeceased by Sophia and was therefore succeeded by the latter's son, who became George I in 1714.

 Attempts were made in the risings of 1715 and 1745 to restore Stuart claimants to the Throne, supported by those who recognised the Jacobite succession.
 The House of Hanover nonetheless remained undeposed, and the Crown descended in accordance with the appointed rules.
 In 1801, following the Acts of Union 1800, the separate crowns of Great Britain and Ireland were merged and became the United Kingdom of Great Britain and Ireland.
 Between 1811 and 1820, when George III was deemed unfit to rule, the Prince of Wales (later George IV) acted as his regent.
 Some years later, the Regency Act 1830 made provision for a change in the line of succession had a child been born to William IV after his death, but this event did not come about.